amaiorano/amaiorano.github.io/_posts/2019-11-05-nes-controller-repair.md

 ![](/assets/images/nes-controller-repair/IMG_7643.jpg)

-Gave it a test, and it worked perfect:
+Gave it a test, and it worked perfectly:

 ![](/assets/images/nes-controller-repair/IMG_7644.jpg)

 This was an easy fix, and very cheap.
-If you've got a controller that isn't working, I'd definitely recommend try replacing the shift register before chucking it in the garbage.
+If you've got a controller that isn't working, I'd definitely recommend trying to replace the shift register before chucking it in the garbage.